Défis et meilleures pratiques pour l'intégration post-acquisition

 Create a dedicated integration team

-Creating a dedicated onboarding team can help coordinate and manage the onboarding process.
-This team should include representatives from both companies and be equipped with diverse skills.
+Creating a dedicated integration team can help coordinate and manage the integration process.
+This team should include representatives from both companies and have diverse skills.

 Monitoring and evaluation

-Establishing clear, measurable goals for onboarding can help align efforts and measure success.
-These objectives must be specific, measurable, achievable, relevant and time-defined (SMART).
+Establishing clear and measurable goals for integration can help align efforts and measure success.
+These goals should be specific, measurable, achievable, relevant, and time-bound (SMART).

 Integration objectives may include key performance indicators (KPIs) such as achieving financial synergies, employee and customer satisfaction, and operational efficiency.